 It’s only a 15-minute drive back to your hotel, but ensure you make good time – one of the hotel’s sunset boat rides along the coast is not to be missed, and you also want to make good use of its sprawling medi-spa before the boat sets off at around 7:30pm.

-After you’ve redocked, head over to the nearby Sofitel for dinner at La Mediterranée – an elegant dining venue by globally renowned chef Joël Robuchon that opened this past August.
-The restaurant is poised on a private pier over the sea, meaning that seafood is, obviously, a must, with everything on the menu plucked from the surrounding waves.
+After you’ve redocked, head for dinner at at La Mediterranée – an elegant dining venue poised on a private pier over the sea.
+Given its location, seafood is, obviously, a must, with everything on the menu plucked from the surrounding waves.
 And relax…